devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 Like we said earlier, that is a lot of configuration to perform.
 However, with all of that in place, you can now easily add alerts that will utilize an extensive escalation and notification system for an entire DevOps team.

-## Testing onCall
+## Testing OnCall

 With all the configuration in place you are ready to test it out.
 Back on the integration configuration page for `jwt-pizza` there is a `Send demo alert` button in the top right corner.
 Press the button.

 If you configured everything correctly, an event is created and your escalation chain is executed as defined by your on-call schedule and team definition.

-After a minute you should get a SMS message on your phone.
+After a minute you should get an SMS message on your phone.
 Don't respond to it.
 Wait another minute and you should get a mobile push notification.
 If you continue to wait you should get several other notifications.

-When the mobile push notification arrives, you can click on it and it will display the OnCall application with the event information.
+When the mobile push notification arrives, you can click on it, and it will display the OnCall application with the event information.

 ![Mobile alert detail](mobileAlertDetails.png)